Helping high school students in financial need attend prom

 Through our scholarship program, the Corsage Project also helps local high school graduates achieve their post-secondary goals.

 Working with at-risk and special-needs youth throughout their careers in Toronto high schools, Carole Atkins and Rhona Sallay saw firsthand the evolution of prom from a simple celebration of an important milestone to a costly event that placed unnecessary financial pressure on students – many who were working hard at school and at part-time jobs to help support their families.
 For these students, attending prom was simply too expensive.

 No student should be denied the opportunity to celebrate achievement

 Carole and Rhona were determined to even the playing field by ensuring that no student was denied the opportunity to celebrate the achievement of high school graduation because of cost.

-Participants are identified through confidential referrals from school guidance counsellors, teachers, the Children’s Aid Society and/or community social workers.
+Participants are identified through confidential referrals from school guidance counsellors, teachers, the Children’s Aid Foundation of Canada and/or community social workers.